Research in the Wellington Faculty of Education impacts education through enhancing theoretical and evidence-based educational policy and practice.

-The New Zealand Annual Review of Education (NZAROE) is a collaborative venture that provides a forum for researchers, policy makers and practitioners to review significant policy issues in the New Zealand education sector.
+Our Faculty journal, New Zealand Annual Review of Education (NZAROE), provides a national and international forum for researchers, policy makers, and practitioners to review significant policy issues related to the New Zealand education sector.